 Is God's grace common?
 Absolutely not!
 Grace is a soteriological term that is reserved exclusively for the elect of God.
 Every time God’s grace is mentioned in Scripture, it is always salvific in its character.
-Exegetically and theologically, grace is the essence of the Gospel, and is God’s unmerited favor towards His elect for whom His Son died.
+Exegetically and theologically, grace is the essence of the gospel, and is God’s unmerited favor towards His elect for whom His Son died.
 In addition, the Bible principally teaches that God’s grace is discriminative, free, absolute, eternal, efficacious, and immutable.
 Again, there is nothing common about God’s grace.

-Personally, I believe many affirm the common grace myth because of the following: (1) they do not understand the doctrine of grace because they have not studied it, and have never been taught how it is biblically defined; (2) they are theological liberals who believe God’s grace and love is universal, or they affirm cheap grace (i.e., prevenient grace).
+Many affirm the common grace myth because of the following: (1) they do not understand the doctrine of grace because they have not studied it, and have never been taught how it is biblically defined; (2) they are theological liberals who believe God’s grace and love is universal, or they affirm cheap grace (i.e., prevenient grace).